All Episodes

 Far more men approve of me than do women.

-The percentage of women that approve versus disapprove, coupled with the male approval disapproval equals a gender gap of minus 31 points.
+The percentage of women that approve versus disapprove, coupled with the male approval disapproval, equals a gender gap of minus 31 points.

 I figured it was time to convene a female summit to find out why.

-The purpose of this hour, accept phone calls only from women who do either know somebody who has a big problem with me who's a woman, or as a woman herself has a problem with me, so that I can hear firsthand just what it is that causes women so many troubles with me.
+The purpose of this hour, accept phone calls only from women who do either know somebody who has a big problem with me, who's a woman, or as a woman herself has a problem with me, so that I can hear firsthand just what it is that causes women so many troubles with me.

-Mr. Snerdley, frustrated at the top of the hour break, he had the perfect woman who hung up.
+Mr. Snerdley frustrated at the top of the hour break.

-She's a 27-year-old college student.
+She 27-year-old college student.

 She's taking gender studies, and she says throughout her textbook are mentions of me in the most negative of ways, that I epitomize male chauvinism, that I am a male chauvinist pig, that I am the quintessential reason women are being held back in America.

-For some reason she could not hold on.
+For some reason, she could not hold on.

 Mr. Snerdley has broomed all calls and is now accepting calls only from applicants to our female summit.